agentOrange002/wp4/content/about/index.md

   - JavaScript (ES6+)
   - HTML & (S)CSS
   - ReactJs
-  - Redux
+  - Redux-Thunk
   - Gradle
   - Maven
   - JPA & Hibernate
+  - AWS EC2 RDS S3
 ---

 Hello!
 I'm Jimboy, a Freelance Java Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
-I develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern backends.
+I develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern containerize backends.

 I acquired some skills in my previous jobs.
 Where I work on a wide variety of interesting and meaningful projects on a daily basis.